ohrite/circuit-breakers-2024/presentation.md

 ![bg](assets/seven-dials-gustave-dore.jpg)

 <!--
-Like so much of history, cooperatives find their origin in class struggle, starting in the era of Dickens.
+The cooperative mass movement, however, is born in class struggle during the era of Dickens' Oliver Twist.

 In 1815, the British government's debt reaches a high of £1b at the end of the Napoleonic Wars.

 The 1834 Poor Laws created workhouses where homeless Britons were housed, fed, and clothed.
 Labor was compulsory.
+Activists at the time called workhouses "Jails for the Poor"

 One of the most popular theories among the rich was Malthusianism: a country’s population increases faster than its resources allow, which creates poverty

 Malthus proposed a lower birth rate and a higher mortality rate by substituting philanthropy for the poor laws (welfare), which he felt “create the poor which they maintain”
 -->

 ---